 A small jar of flowers adds instant life to a room and speaks of your thoughtful way to make the holiday special for the most important people in your world…your family!

-Another fun thing about creating several small arrangements is that I can move them around and even bring them all to the dining room for a Valentine’s Day tablescape!
+Another fun thing about creating several small arrangements is that I can move them around and even bring them all to the dining room for a quick and easy Valentine’s Day tablescape!

 This is also a great time to invest in a new fresh plant or two and add to your kitchen sink or table!
 It’s a simple, thoughtful touch that adds a bright, fresh look to your space.
 I like to put my fresh plants in vintage containers for a little extra character!

-I was a lucky girl one particular Valentine’s Day season!
+One particular Valentine’s Day season, I was particularly lucky!
 My husband surprised me with this incredible vintage Whitman’s Chocolates sign that I admired at an antiques show we visited.

 I am not an easy one to surprise, so he really got me!
-But I love the way the green pops against my woods and whites, while still blending in with the neutral décor.
+However, I love the way the green pops against my woods and whites, while still blending in with the neutral colors for Valentine’s Day decor.

-A vintage sign for Valentine’s Day may not be something you can just snap your fingers and find, but add it to your vintage hunting list and look throughout the year!
+A vintage sign with neutral colors for Valentine’s Day decor may not be something you can just snap your fingers and find.
+However, you can add it to your vintage hunting list and look throughout the year!

 Consider picking up a small one to add to a favorite Valentine’s vignette!
 You could also take card stock and print one online or try your hand at writing your favorite verse in calligraphy!